No. 13 South Carolina plays 'Beamerball' to perfection to beat Virginia Tech 24-11 in opener

 ATLANTA (AP) — Vicari Swain returned a punt 80 yards for a touchdown to break open a close game, LaNorris Sellers threw a 64-yard touchdown pass to Nyck Harbor, and No. 13 South Carolina beat Virginia Tech 24-11 on Sunday in the opener for both teams.

 Gamecocks coach Shane Beamer used his brand of “Beamerball” to pull away from the school where his dad, Frank Beamer, originated the style of play that emphasizes turnovers and big plays on special teams.
-Frank was in attendance at Mercedes-Benz Stadium, wearing South Carolina black.
+The elder Beamer was in attendance at Mercedes-Benz Stadium, wearing South Carolina black.

+“Thought you'd like a special teams touchdown,” Shane Beamer told his dad as they shared a postgame hug.

-South Carolina intercepted Virginia Tech's Kyron Drones twice — once in the red zone to halt a first-quarter drive, and again in the fourth quarter to help seal the win.
+South Carolina intercepted two passes by Virginia Tech's Kyron Drones.
+Fred Johnson made a pick in the red zone to halt a first-quarter drive, and Peyton Williams' interception in the fourth quarter helped seal the win.

 The Gamecocks led 10-8 early in the fourth when Swain fielded a punt by Nick Veltsistas, turned upfield and made several would-be tacklers miss on the way to the end zone.
 After a Virginia Tech field goal, Sellers found Harbor wide open on a deep post route to restore South Carolina's two-score advantage.